The Science Behind Turmeric Cleansing: How Curcumin Fights Acne, Oil & Dullness

 Curcumin vs. Niacinamide

 Niacinamide controls oil and reduces pore appearance.
-Curcumin adds antibacterial and anti-inflammatory benefits.
-They work well together for comprehensive acne treatment.
+Curcumin adds bacteria-fighting and soothing benefits on top.

 Frequently Asked Questions